Dean and Professor

 Tehrani has taught at GSD, RISD, Georgia Tech, where he served as the Thomas W. Ventulett III Distinguished Chair in Architectural Design, and the University of Toronto’s John H. Daniels Architecture, Landscape and Design as the Frank Gehry International Visiting Chair.

-As the principal and founder of Office dA, Tehrani has been recognized with notable awards, including the Cooper Hewitt National Design Award in Architecture (2007), the U.S. Artists Fellowship in Architecture & Design (2007) and the American Academy of Arts and Letters Award in Architecture (2002).
+Tehrani has been recognized with notable awards, including the Cooper Hewitt National Design Award in Architecture (2007), the U.S. Artists Fellowship in Architecture & Design (2007) and the American Academy of Arts and Letters Award in Architecture (2002).
 He has also received the Harleston Parker Medal for the Northeastern University Inter-faith Spiritual Center (2002) and the Hobson Award for the Georgia Tech’s Hinman Research Building (2012).
-Tehrani has received 16 Progressive Architecture Awards, as well as numerous American Institute of Architects, BSA and ID awards.
-NADAAA was the top ranked practice in design of Architect Magazine's Top 50 Firms in the United States in 2013 and 2014.
+Tehrani has received 18 Progressive Architecture Awards, as well as numerous American Institute of Architects, BSA and ID awards.
+For the past five years NADAAA has ranked in the top three design firms in Architect Magazine's Top 50 Firms List.

 His work is part of the permanent collections of the Canadian Centre for Architecture and the Nasher Sculpture Center and has been exhibited at the Museum of Contemporary Art, Los Angeles, Institute of Contemporary Art, Boston, and more.
 Additionally, he has been published in a variety of journals and books, including Architectural Design and Material Design: Informing Architecture by Materiality by Thomas Schroepfer (2011).

 More recently, Tehrani has brought his academic and professional experiences together through a series of institutional projects that sought to test out new spaces of academic engagement.
 Having won the commissions of three schools of architecture, Tehrani completed the Hinman Research Building at Georgia Tech and the Faculty of Architecture, Building and Planning at the University of Melbourne.
-He is currently working on the completion of the new John H. Daniels Faculty of Architecture, Landscape, and Design facility at the University of Toronto.
+He has recently completed the new John H. Daniels Faculty of Architecture, Landscape, and Design facility at the University of Toronto.

 View Nader Tehrani's CV here.